Enjoy browsing, but unless otherwise noted, these houses are private property and closed to the public -- so don't go tromping around uninvited!

 USModernist

 2005 - 9483 Howardsville Turnpike, Schuyler VA.
 Overlooks the Rockfish River.
 Built by Peter Johnson; photos, Scott Smith; project architect, Joshua Stastny.
-Sold in 2013.
+Sold in 2013 to Michael and Heidi Junk.

-Year unknown - The Worrell Addition, aka Cameron Lane House, Charlottesville VA.
-Original house designed by Milton Grigg.
-Has been sold.
+Year unknown - aka Cameron Lane House, 132 Cameron Lane, Charlottesville VA.
+Original house designed 1931 by Milton Grigg.
+Sold in 2014 to Monique and Edward Strowderman.

 Sources include: WG Clark.